 Anxiety is a common mental illness that people use substances to cope with.
 People dealing with anxiety may use opiates such as prescription medications, heroin, or morphine because they put the user in a deep state of relaxation.
 Unfortunately, these drugs are highly addictive and can quickly lead to substance addiction.
 To overcome this kind of addiction, a person should look for an anxiety treatment program that can address their specific needs.

-Many people with substance abuse disorders may also have issues with self-image or self-esteem.
+Many people with substance use disorders may also have issues with self-image or self-esteem.
 For example, a student may be insecure about their performance in school.
 In order to be more productive and have better focus, they may abuse amphetamines such as Adderall.

 For young people, there is an added risk of peer pressure that leaves them vulnerable to all substances.
 A desire to fit in or fear of being bullied may expose them to a dangerous substance that later snowballs into an addiction.

 Sometimes, users happen across a substance legally but then use it improperly.
 Xanax is a common benzodiazepine that medical professionals prescribe to treat people with panic disorders.
-Similar to opiates, Xanax creates desirable, euphoric effects that incentivizes the user to abuse the substance.
+Similar to opiates, Xanax creates desirable, euphoric effects that incentivize the user to abuse the substance.

 While these are just a few examples of the types of mental illness that relate to addiction, there are many more that a professional care facility can identify with a dual diagnosis assessment and then provide co-occurring disorder treatment.